unionai/unionai-docs/source/core-concepts/with-overrides.md

 The `with_overrides` method allows you to specify parameter overrides on [tasks](./tasks/index), [subworkflows, and sub-launch plans](./workflows/subworkflows-and-sub-launch-plans) at execution time.
 This is useful when you want to change the behavior of a task, subworkflow, or sub-launch plan without modifying the original definition.

-The following parameters can be specified in `with_overrides` when calling a `task`:
+When calling a task, the following parameters you can specify the following parameters in `with_overrides`:

 * `accelerator`: Specify [accelerators](./tasks/task-hardware-environment/accelerators).
 * `cache_serialize`: Enable [cache serialization](./caching).